hakaru-dev/hakaru/docs/intro/probprog.md

 **Note:** This Hakaru code will not compile yet.

-Now that you have created your model, you can create inference rules based on known data.
+Now that you have created your model, you can condition your sample generation based on known data.
 In the third match, Alice is competing against Carol.
 She wants to know how likely she is to win the match.
 She won her match against Bob (`match1`) and that Carol lost her match to Bob (`match2`).

 In your model, the result of `match1` is `True` when Alice wins and the result of `match2` is `True` when Carol loses.
-You can use this knowledge to write an inference rule for your scenario that will return the result of `match3` when Alice wins `match1` and Carol loses `match2`.
+You can use this knowledge to write a conditions for your scenario that will return the result of `match3` when Alice wins `match1` and Carol loses `match2`.
 If a simulation is run that does not match this pattern, it is rejected.
-This inference rule can be written in Hakaru as:
+This condition can be written in Hakaru as:

 ````nohighlight
 if match1 && match2: